You are here:

 Vom "Material der 1.000 Anwendungen" zum Abfallprodukt, die Geschichte des Plastiks ist eine Reise durch Innovation, Wandel und wachsenden Herausforderungen.

 The Federal Ministry for the Environment (BMUV) provides information on the immediate action programme for the clearance and disposal of munitions in German marine waters.
 A pilot project is testing available technologies.
-Available in German only.

 The “Litterbase” database of the Alfred Wegener Institute for Polar and Marine Research (AWI) compiles extensive scientific knowledge on marine litter and offers maps and infographics.

 An information platform for all relevant stakeholders on the coordination and implementation of national measures against marine litter.
 Around 130 experts support the work of the round table, established in 2016.
-Available in German only.

 Based on scientific findings, the Coastal Pollution Toolbox (CPT) provides information on the sources, impacts, and mitigation options for marine pollution.